jakelazaroff/unpm/README.md

 That's it!
 Your dependencies will now work unbundled in a browser.

+## Types

+unpm can also download TypeScript type definitions from supporting websites.
+If a response includes the header `x-typescript-types`, unpm will download its type definitions.

-If you're using TypeScript to check your code, you'll need to tell it where to find any vendored type definitions.
+You'll need to tell TypeScript where to find any vendored type definitions.
 You can do that by having your `jsconfig.json` extend the one that unpm generates:

 ```json
 {